Ivor Moreton and Dave Kaye: Headline act

 The Silver Jubilee Royal Variety Performance at the London Palladium in October 1935 featured the duo as part of Roy's band.
 Moreton and Kaye also appeared in the 1936 musical film Everything is Rhythm, which starred Roy; however, by the time it made it into cinemas, the duo had left the band to concentrate on their own career as duettists in variety.
 They departed in January 1936, and were joined on tour by drummer Ossie Noble.

 In April 1936, their first 78 since leaving Roy was issued on Parlophone, with a "Fox Trot Medley" on one side and a "Quickstep Medley" on the other.
 Their "Tin Pan Alley" series of contemporary hit medleys ran to almost 100 issues.

 On 7 April 1937, Moreton and Kaye cut their only sides as leaders of a band, The Rhythm Rogues.
-Directed by Kaye, both played piano and Moreton sang vocals on "Harbour Lights".
+Directed by Kaye, both played piano on "Harbour Lights" and "Head Over Heels in Love", with Moreton providing vocals on the former title.
 Moreton and Kaye continued to be prolific on gramophone records in their own right, with piano medleys issued regularly.
 Entertainment agent Keith Salberg later said of the duo, "They were wonderfully slick – a sort of jazzed up version of Rawicz and Landauer.
 They were a housewives' favourite," he added, noting that "everybody" had a Moreton and Kaye 78 "somewhere in their house."